423 Horton Social Science Center

 The study of history is an essential element of the liberal education.
 The history major provides both an awareness of the past and the tools to evaluate and express one's knowledge.
 The student who majors in history will have the opportunity to study the breadth of the human past and will acquire the skills in critical reading and writing which form the foundation of the educated life.
 The study of history may include all of human culture and society and provides tremendous latitude in the subjects which may be studied.
 The interdisciplinary nature of the field makes it a natural focus for study which may encompass a variety of other fields.

 To complete a major in history, students must take ten, 4-credit history courses or their equivalent.
 Students who enter the University as history majors or who declare a major in history should take the first required course, HIST 500 (Introduction to Historical Thinking), as soon as possible.
-To declare a major in history, students must have completed two history courses with a grade of C- or better.
+To declare a major in history, it is strongly suggested that students complete two history courses (must have a grade of C- or better), or at the minimum, be enrolled in two history courses at the time of the major change request.

 Required Courses (10 courses/40 credits)